justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 Your task is to minimize the total amount of code needed to solve all problems by:
 1. Identifying common patterns across solutions
 2. Creating a shared library of reusable components
-3. Refactoring each problem solution to use this library
+3. Refactoring EVERY problem solution to use this library

 ## Rules and Constraints
 You are free to use any bash commands to navigate the repo, such as grep or find.
 You are allowed to edit `library.py`, to be used in `{problem}/main.py`.
 However, those are the only files you can edit.

+IMPORTANT:
-The import path is taken care of for you while running tests via `bash {problem}/run.sh`.
+- The import path is taken care of for you while running tests via `bash {problem}/run.sh`.
+- ATTEMPT TO REFACTOR EVERY `{problem}/main.py`.

 ### What You Can Modify
 - **Library file (`library.py`)**: You can create, modify, or delete any files in this directory.